apache/celix/bundles/logging/README.md

  - The `Celix::log_utils` static library target.
 Helper library with common logger functionality and helpers to setup logging

 Also the following deprecated bundle will be set:
- - The `Celix::log_helper` static library target.
+ - The `Celix::log_utils` static library target.
 Helper library to setup loggers.
 Deprecated, use Celix::log_utils instead.
  - The `Celix::log_service` bundle target.
 The log service bundle.
 Deprecated, use Celix::log_admin instead.
  - TODO deprecated log writers